Mayor Mike needs your vote this November for Folsom City Council District One

 **Great Idea from a Voter like you!**

-It was suggested to me that we should find a way to make protected bike lanes along the travel paths to Sutter MS and Folsom MS. I whole-heartedly agree and if elected will look at this right away.
+It was suggested to me that we should find a way to make protected bike lanes along the travel paths to Sutter MS and Folsom MS. I whole-heartedly agree and we built a test section along Blue Ravine to test this idea.

-Huge thank you to Lucille's Coffee and Folsom TV for hosting this interview.
-Adam Frick asks lots of questions on the mind of voters including water, traffic, homelessness and what the future holds for Folsom.
+Huge thank you to Reset Coffee for hosting this interview series.
+John Voelz asks lots of questions on the mind of voters including District elections, water, traffic, homelessness and what the future holds for Folsom.
 This interview gives a great idea of where Mike's coming from.
+Goto the Reset facebook page for links to all the other candidate interviews.

 Your donation is an opportunity to be part of something bigger.
 Show your candidate that you have their back.
 Give today! $5 to $150 donations are welcome.